-Traces of Paris' long-ago Roman heritage can be found in a few places throughout the city - particularly at the Arènes de Lutèce, built in the first century A.D. and once a gathering place for sporting and entertainment.
+Traces of Paris’s 2000 year-old Roman heritage can be found in a few places throughout the city – particularly at the Arènes de Lutèce, an arena built in the first century AD that was once a gathering place for sporting and entertainment.

 The Gallo-Roman town of Paris (then known as Lutetia) was once quite large and prosperous, stretching from the Île de la Cité to the Left Bank.

 Around the end of the first century, the Romans built a place on the slopes of the Montagne Sainte-Geneviève outside Lutetia where they could enjoy a number of different pursuits, including circuses with live animals, sporting events, and theater.
 This spacious amphitheater is now known as the Arènes de Lutèce (French for Lutetia).